rwinlib/gdal2/readme.md

 **NOTE** For building `rgdal` from CRAN you need [rwinlib/rgdal](https://github.com/rwinlib/gdal) stack.

-This is a completely new gdal windows stack which has many more features enabled than the old one](https://github.com/rwinlib/gdal).
+This is a completely new gdal windows stack which has many more features enabled than [the old one](https://github.com/rwinlib/gdal).
 It enables:

  - geos 3.5.0
  - proj 4.9.3